Resources for Current Students

 Janoff's Office and Art Supplies

-Located on Broadway between 111th and 112th Streets, Janoff's is the closet art supply store to campus.
-Hours and more information are available here.
+Located on Broadway between 111th and 112th Streets, Janoff's is the closest art supply store to campus.
+For hours and more information, click here.

 Blick Art Materials

-Blick Art Materials has several locations in downtown Manhattan and one on 125th St and Frederick Douglass Blvd, offering a large choice of art supplies, tools, and materials.
-Hours, locations, and more information available here.
+Blick Art Materials has multiple locations throughout Manhattan, including one on 125th St and Frederick Douglass Blvd, and offers a wide range of art supplies, tools, and materials.
+They also offer a student discount.
+For hours, locations, and additional details, click here.

 Canal Plastics Center

-Canal Plastics Center offers plastics and fabrication services and sells acrylics in hard to find colors and sizes.
+Canal Plastics Center offers plastics and fabrication services and sells a wide range of acrylics in various colors and sizes.
 They also offer a student discount.
 More information is available here.

 The Barnard Speaking Fellows